hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 ![DappStore](/img/node/avado-1.png)

-After you installed the HOPR package, please go to `My DApps` section and click on the HOPR client.
+After you have installed the HOPR package, you can find the HOPR client in `my DApps`.

 ![MyDapps](/img/node/avado-2.png)

-If the HOPR client will ask you to enter the **security token**, enter this fixed phrase: `!5qxc9Lp1BE7IFQ-nrtttU`
+If the HOPR client asks you to enter a **security token**, paste the following into the command line: `!5qxc9Lp1BE7IFQ-nrtttU` and hit enter.

-The installation process has been finished!
-Now you can proceed to [Guide using a hoprd node](guide-using-a-hoprd-node).
+The installation process is now complete!
+You can proceed to our [hopr-admin tutorial](using-hopr-admin).

 ## Additional HOPR configuration on Avado